 Appropriations, neither expended, encumbered nor specifically designed to be carried over, lapse at the end of the fiscal year.
-Appropriations are controlled at the account level and expenditures may not exceed budgeted appropriations at that level.
+Appropriations are controlled at the account fund level and expenditures may not exceed budgeted appropriations at that level.

 Changes or amendments to the budgeted expenditures of the District must be approved by the Board of Supervisors.
 However, in order to make the most effective use of the budgetary process, it is the policy of the District to make as few budget adjustments as possible.
 One budget amendment was made during the year.
 Budgeted amounts presented are as originally adopted.
-See Note 5 for accounts with excess expenditures over appropriations.